-There is a pharmacist at Mercy Health Albury.
+There are pharmacies at Mercy Hospital for Women and Werribee Mercy Hospital.
 The pharmacist checks your medicines and can tell you how and when to take them.

 Physiotherapy

 Physiotherapists specialise in the management of movement disorders and work in partnership with you to help improve, maintain and restore your physical strength and mobility.